All Episodes

 It's a computer backup system.

-It's an online off-site backup system for your hard drive.
+It's an online, off-site backup system for your hard drive.

-And the knowing that, back it up.
+And knowing that, back it up.

 Have the data backed up.